ipluser/magicbook/README.md

 ## magicbook
-An lightweight and scalable docs system for markdown.
+An lightweight and scalable docs system for markdown, text or other.

 ## Quick Start
 [Get started in 1 minutes.](http://ipluser.github.io/magicbook/)